Ericonaldo/AI-Challenger-Weather-Forecast/README.md

   4. We then add more features into the last model in 'train_old_days_model_catlog2.py' during Test B5 - Test B7.

-  5. In the last two days other teammates also tried different features in 'train_final_model.py' during Test B6 - Test B7.
+  5. In the last two days other teammates also tried different features in './final_days/train_new.py' and './final_days/train_new2.py' during Test B6 - Test B7.

-      If you want to train those models, just **run the model python file in your terminal "python xxx.py" except 'train_final_model.py'** which you cam **run 'train_final_model.sh'** in your terminal.
-(If the data is not ready, data process codes are included in these files.)
+If you want to train those models, just **run the model python file in your terminal "python xxx.py"** (If the data is not ready, data process codes are included in these files.), except **'train_new.py/train_new2.py'** which you can **run 'python train_new.py/train_new2.py'** in your terminal (make sure that all_data.csv is in './code/final_days').

 PS: We use data before date '2018-10-15' because we find that data after that may cause a worse result.

 ### Test Models
 Model testing codes are mainly included in 'test_models.py'.